vinceimbat/vinceimbat/content/My strategy for sharing.md

 sr-ease: 252
 ---

-There is a tight connection between [[review]] and [[Sharing]].
+There is a tight connection between [[review]] and [[sharing]].
 Not all artifacts created during a creative session get shared, and perhaps they shouldn’t.
 Of course, strategies differ from person to person, but there is a big chance that you don't want to overwhelm your audience or yourself by oversharing.
 Reviews are necessary to determine which among the artifacts created are worth sharing.

 In my strategy, a period of reviewing will usually be followed by a period of sharing.